Kyriosity/read-write/README+/software/ArcDeco/README+/01.Rationale/README.md

 ---

+# Intro

-# Rationale
+## Rationale

+Any sophisticated matter deserves its study: universe (cosmology), mathematics (philosophy), physics (epistemology), art (theory), building (architecture), excavations (anthropology) ...

-Software is a unique product: it's pure abstraction but ground to 100% realization in bits (maybe cubits someday).
+Software is a VERY unique product: pure miltilevel abstraction but ground to 100% hardware realization in BINARY bits (or qubits someday).

+THESE abstractions CONTRA  formalizes concept from ALIEN domains.

 YOU MAY LIVE HAPPY without thinking.
 BUT SYSTEMIZE

 Is there an abstraction of abstraction?
 Yes, formalization of software.

-Each sophisticated matter deserves its study: universe (cosmology), mathematics (philosophy), physics (epistemology), art (theory), building (architecture), excavations (anthropology) ...
+Each

 Even if the subject of the activity (as software) is mundane, the restricted reflection never harms especially when intended for practical rewards.